saltnpixels/pods-courses-and-lessons/README.md

 Create Courses and Lessons

+Courses can be styled completely using custom fields

 Reorder lessons inside the course easily, by dragging the tags of lessons around.

 Tracking Pod.
-Tracks users status. currently tracks which lessons user has taken.
+Tracks users status.

+Currently tracks which lessons user has taken.
 User submits "next lesson" form and it adds/updates tracking pod for this user.
 Status bar gets updated based on that.